THE SIMPLICITY OF CHRIST

 Carnal efforts to solve America’s problems will not defeat spiritual enemies.
 I have begun to think, as I read about what is taking place in our country, that severe Divine judgment is going to take place.
 I believe also that God is going to send His Spirit on those who are keeping the commands of Christ, but it will be in the midst of great trouble.

 So it is up to you and me if we are to save ourselves and our loved ones.
-We are going to have to be sternly obedient to Christ, seeking His presence in all that we do.
+We must be sternly obedient to Christ, seeking His presence in all that we do.
 We absolutely must live a holy life as the Spirit of God helps us, confessing and turning away from every sin that is pointed out to us.

 The Christian life simply is a matter of keeping our eyes focused on the Lord Jesus.